Motorcycle Hand Signals

 STOP:

-When coming to a stop, extend out your left arm and turn your palm to face backwards.
-It is a universal fact that a hand being held up means to stop.
-Due to being on a motorcycle and having to maneuver it, you can’t face the people behind you to hold your hand up and let them know you are coming to a stop.
-So, this is a safe way to alert them with the same concept of the hand being up.
+When coming to a stop, extend your left arm and turn your palm to face backward.
+It is a universal fact that holding up a hand means to stop.
+When riding a motorcycle and maneuvering, you can’t face the people behind you to signal that you are coming to a stop.
+So, this is a safe way to alert them using the same concept as raising your hand.

 Take your left hand and open and close it.
 This creates a “blinking” movement with your hand instead of a signaling light and alerts fellow motorists that you will be turning soon.